The Story of Joey and Mieko Hester-Perez

 It is estimated that 1 in 88 children are diagnosed with autism.
 Further, it is even more prevalent when you only consider boys, effecting 1 in 54.
 Despite its high rate of occurrence, little is known about autism and how it should be treated.

 With that said, a number of parents with autistic children have turned to medical marijuana.
-Surprisingly for some, cannabis has shown to have profound effects in multiple cases.
+Surprisingly, cannabis has had profound effects in multiple cases.
 Seeing its benefits in action even caused one California mother to found the Unconventional Foundation for Autism (UF4A.org)– an informational website for families with autistic children that advocates for cannabis research.

 The Story Of Joey & Mieko Hester-Perez